 MHCP does not allow automatic refills.
-Prescription refills are not eligible for payment without an explicit request from a recipient or authorized caregiver for each refill based on continued medical necessity.
-The pharmacy provider may not contact the recipient in an effort to initiate a refill unless it is part of medication therapy management services authorized under MN Statutes 256B.0625, Subdivision 13h.
+Prescription refills are not eligible for payment without an explicit request from a member or authorized caregiver for each refill based on continued medical necessity.
+The pharmacy provider may not contact the member in an effort to initiate a refill unless it is part of medication therapy management services authorized under MN Statutes 256B.0625, Subdivision 13h.

-A nurse or other authorized agent of the facility may initiate a request for refill for a recipient residing in a skilled nursing facility, group home or assisted living arrangement.
+A nurse or other authorized agent of the facility may initiate a request for refill for a member residing in a skilled nursing facility, group home or assisted living arrangement.

-Cycle fills are only allowed for enrolled unit dose dispensing pharmacies for recipients residing in skilled nursing facilities.
+Cycle fills are only allowed for enrolled unit dose dispensing pharmacies for members residing in skilled nursing facilities.

 Do not submit prior authorization (PA) requests for the above-listed MHCP noncovered drugs.
 Authorization cannot be granted.